 Impaired Dark Adaptation: Earliest Sign of AMD

-If you begin having difficulty seeing or driving at night, it’s time to talk with your doctor.
-You may have impaired “dark adaptation.”
+If you begin having difficulty seeing at night, it’s time to talk with your eye doctor.
+You may have impaired dark adaptation.

 Dark adaptation is the ability of your eyes to adjust from seeing in the light to seeing in the dark.
 Think of going from bright sunlight into a darkened movie theater.
 How long does it take your eyes to adjust?
 That is dark adaptation.

 The human retina can perform light-detection functions in an incredible array of light intensities, from bright sunlight to dimly lit rooms.
 Two types of photoreceptors — light-sensitive cells — have evolved to help eyes adjust to seeing in the dark:

 - Cones: These photoreceptors function best in relatively bright light and can respond to extremely high levels of illumination.
 Yet, they’re not as reliable in dimly lit situations.

 - Rods: These cells act as light detectors, even in lower light.
 They can respond to just one light photon, thus operating at the physical limit of light detection.

 While both cones and rods are involved in dark adaptation, cones adapt faster.
 So, the first few minutes of dark adaptation reflect cone-mediated vision — during which you can hardly see your surroundings.
 Rods work slower, but once they take over, your eyes adapt to darkness.

 The Relationship between Dark Adaptation and Age-Related Macular Degeneration